 Summit County Art Forum: Current Exhibit

-The theme of the current exhibit is “Growth,” which will be on display through September 2018.
+The theme of the current exhibit is “Up and Down,” which will be on display through January 2019.

-- Heeney resident Corky Woodring is a self-taught artist who creates his found-object art using meditation and visualization.
+Heeney resident Corky Woodring is a self-taught artist who creates his found-object art using meditation and visualization.
 His artwork has been inspired through walks around Green Mountain Reservoir.
 “Sometimes it takes me a year to see in a found object what to make of it.”

-- Jeremy “Jerms” Greene strives to capture feelings through color.
-“For me, art is growth,” he said.
-His paintings and wire sculptures are a “glimpses of time through the eyes of a survivor of a traumatic brain injury.”
+Jeremy Greene captures feelings through vibrant colors.
+His paintings and wire sculptures are a “glimpse of time through the eyes of a survivor of a traumatic brain injury.”